 Designing a WordPress site is not terribly complex so long as you pay attention to some critical parts.
 One of these critical components is the theme used on the site.
-There are literally thousands upon thousands of themes in the free WordPress collection and probably just as much in the premium themes group where you need to pay a one-time or an annual fee to use the theme.
+There are literally thousands upon thousands of them in the free WordPress collection and probably just as much in the premium group where you need to pay a one-time or an annual fee to use them.

-In addition to how a theme may look in its promotion, there are other things to consider before jumping in:
+In addition to how it may look in its promotion, there are other things to consider before jumping in:

 - Conceptual integrity